rmsk2/cartflash/README.md

 ## Usage

-Data read from the specified file is written to consecutive 8K blocks on the flash cart.
+Data read from the specified image file is written to consecutive 8K blocks on the flash cart beginning with the start block.
 When prompted for the file name you can prefix it by a drive number followed by a colon.
-I.e. for instance `1:file.bin` would try to read `file.bin` from drive 1.
+I.e. if you for instance enter `1:file.bin` then `fcart` would  try to read  `file.bin` from drive 1.
 If no drive number is given it defaults to 0.
 You have to specify the number of the first flash block which is to be used.
-This value has to be in the range from 0 to 31. `cartflash` checks that all of the 8K blocks of the file fit into the cartridge when the write operation begins on the given start block.
+This value has to be in the range from 0 to 31. `cartflash` checks that all of the 8K blocks of the file fit into the cartridge when the write operation begins at the given start block.

 In contrast to `Red-Fool`'s program available [here](https://github.com/Red-Fool/F256_FlashCart ) `cartflash`
 does as a default not erase the whole flash chip before writing new data to it.
 This allows you to add data to